rupe120/cookiecutter-pypackage/README.md

     └── tox.ini
 ```

 If you look through the contents of the `{{cookiecutter.project_slug}}` folder, you will notice that there is a `github` folder instead of a `.github` folder.
-This is because CookieCutter does not process files in folders that start with a period.
-The renaming of this folder is done in the CookieCutter post generation hook found in `hooks/post_gen_project.py`.
+This is because Cookiecutter does not process files in folders that start with a period.
+The renaming of this folder is done in the Cookiecutter post generation hook found in `hooks/post_gen_project.py`.

 Notice the contents of top level `my_project` will contain a `.git` folder.
 You can set the origin in this git configuration or copy everything except that folder to an empty cloned repository of your choice.
 To install the pre-commit hooks, make sure to run `pre-commit install` from the root of the repository.